Amazon has the cutest holiday accessories for Stanley tumblers

 - Chains and charms: For the person who can’t get enough bling.
 Just wrap a tiny chain around the handle of your Stanley tumbler and connect a charm.
 Besides a decorative look, the tiny charms might add a little jingle as well.

-- Stanley boot: This interesting approach is a little silicone cup that fits snugly over the bottom of your Stanley tumbler.
+- Stanley boot: This interesting approach is a little silicone cup that fits snuggly over the bottom of your Stanley tumbler.
 Boots come in festive colors and feature a variety of holiday-themed designs.

 - Reusable holiday straws: Buy a pack and just slip one in the top of your tumbler to get the look you want.
 As a bonus, many packs come with a special brush so you can keep your straw clean.